5ihab/project_cse327/README.md

 # Project_cse327

-We suggest **Python 3.12.6** to avoid any type of unwanted dependency conflict behaviors
+We suggest **Python 3.12.6** & `virtualenv` to avoid any type of unwanted dependency conflict behaviors

 ## Welcome to the Chat_Service wiki!
 ### Steps to create virtual environment: